antoinewaugh/blog/i3-window-manager-config.md

 ### HiDPI

-arandr suggests resolution still at 3840 x 2160

-DID run gnome-settings but i'd have thought this would not effect i3??
-DID add the following to ~/.Xresources
+Add the following to ~/.Xresources

 ```
 Xft.dpi: 192